microsoft/typechat.net/README.md

         );
         SentimentResponse response = await service.TranslateAsync("Tonights gonna be a good night!
 A good good night!");

 The library provides:
 - LLM bings for TypeChat using the Semantic Kernel.
-- An experimental .NET Types to Typescript schema exporter.

 # Getting Started
 ## Building